 The following Property guidance note provides comprehensive and up to date legal information covering:

-As with liquidation, the effect is to realise the assets of the bankrupt and distribute the proceeds in accordance with the statutory scheme.
+As with liquidation, the effect of bankruptcy is to realise the assets of the bankrupt and distribute the proceeds in accordance with the

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 0330 161 1234